 Many of our games will selectively turn off a single feature based on the parental controls set (so if you disable multiplayer through the parental controls, they won’t be able to access that feature in-game), but other titles will switch off all online features.

 You can adjust the parental controls so your child can only use their teen account to play the single-player, offline modes of an EA game using your platform parental controls.
 To learn more about platform parental controls that can be set for both child and teen accounts, see below.

 Child EA Accounts can’t link to Steam accounts.
 This means that your child won’t be able to play EA games that need an EA Account to link to Steam.

 All EA games follow the Xbox family settings.

 All EA titles follow the Nintendo Switch Parental Controls™.

 If your child is not able to access the online features of an EA game even though the platform level parental settings have been set to allow them to play online, it may be because the game content is Mature (M).
-Make sure to check the age rating on Origin or the EA app, or on the cover of the game box if you bought a physical copy.
+Make sure to check the age rating on the EA app, or on the cover of the game box if you bought a physical copy.

 To see what age is required to play online, you’ll need to check: